Catherine Murphy (sprinter)

-Catherine Ann Murphy (born 21 September 1975) is a Welsh former athlete who competed mainly in the 200 metres and 400 metres.
+Catherine Ann Murphy (born 21 September 1975) is an English born, Welsh former athlete who competed mainly in the 200 metres and 400 metres.
 She finished fourth in the 4 × 400 metres relay at the 2004 Athens Olympics, fourth in the 400 metres at the 2003 World Indoor Championships, and won a bronze medal in the 4 × 400 metres relay at the 2005 European Indoor Championships.

 Career

-Catherine Murphy was born in Sheffield on 21 September 1975.
+Murphy was born in Sheffield during 1975.
 Murphy won the 1991 English Schools 200m title in 25.0 and the 1993 English Schools 200m title in a wind-assisted 23.72.

 As a member of the London club Shaftesbury Barnet Harriers, she defeated club-mate Simmone Jacobs to win the 1995 AAA Championships 200m title in 23.40 secs, which qualified her for the 4 × 100 m relay at the 1995 World Championships in Gothenburg.
 The relay team finished the preliminary round in ninth place; eighth place would have qualified them for the finals.

 She finished fourth in the 200m final at the 1996 AAA Championships/Olympic trials.

 In 2001, Murphy became the first woman in history to win the 200m/400m double in the same year at the AAA Indoor Championships, winning in Welsh record times of 23.35 and 52.31.
 The 200m record still stands (as of 2018).
 While competing for the AAA Indoor Championships, Murphy was in her third year of law at Brunel University.
 Murphy was daunted to focus on the 400m over the 200m, but the events were too close to each other during the World Indoor Championships to compete in both.
 She decided to focus on the 400m for the World Indoor Championships in Lisbon.
 She went on to be a member of the British quartet that finished fifth in the 4 × 400m relay at the 2001 World Championships in Edmonton.
 In the 400m she was third in her heat but had the 27th fastest time overall and did not advance to the semifinals.

 She hoped to medal in the 400m at the 2002 Commonwealth Games since her rival Katharine Merry was injured, but finished sixth in the final.

 At the 2002 AAA Indoor Championships she was unable to try for a repeat of the double due to a change in the event schedule.
 At the Championships she finished the 400m semifinals in 53:06, which qualified her for the event finals and the European Indoor Championships.